JordanRL/Fermat/docs/index.md

 # What This Library Is For

-### Consistent arbitrary precision math
+### Consistent arbitrary scale math

-Provides a consistent way to perform **arbitrary precision math** without making it easy to accidentally use PHP features (such as arithmetic operators or built in functions) that will reduce precision by casting to native `int` or `float` types.
+Provides a consistent way to perform **arbitrary scale math** without making it easy to accidentally use PHP features (such as arithmetic operators or built in functions) that will reduce scale by casting to native `int` or `float` types.

 ### Complex math functions

-Enables the use of common complex math tasks, such as working with basic statistics functions, while still preserving arbitrary precision.
+Enables the use of common complex math tasks, such as working with basic statistics functions, while still preserving arbitrary scale.

 ### Non-Integer & non-float number types